Call 911 (song): Background and release

 Florrie was a drummer in the Xenomania production and writing team since 2008.
 During 2010, it was announced that she would pursue a solo career as a singer, releasing a promotional track, "Panic Attack", on 19 April 2010.
 The song was released as a Fred Falke remix only, with further remixes being released later, up to 2013.
 In June 2010 it was announced that she would release for purchase her debut single, titled "Call 911" (released for free download back in February 2010) as an "early introduction to Florrie, ahead her debut album next year", since a debut album by the singer was initially planned to be released in 2011.
 Ahead the release of "Call 911", further songs were released, prior to a major release, her debut extended play Introduction.
 The songs were titled "Come Back to Mine" and "Fascinate Me", both released as remixes without original versions.
 These songs were released on 31 May 2010 for free download.
 Then, Introduction was released on 15 November 2010 via Florrie's official website for free download.

 Composition

 Running for seven minutes and seven seconds, the Fred Falke version of the song (which is the most known) is set at a moderate tempo of 127 beats per minute at a 4/4 time signature.
-The song is a pop, dance-pop and electropop song with incorporates the typical base of Falke's productions, fulfilled with synthesizers, pads and 80-ish drum sets, with additional claps, heavy hits, and a piano arrangement during the bridge.
+The song is a pop, dance-pop and electropop song with incorporates the typical base of Falke's productions, fulfilled with synthesizers, pads and around 80 drum sets, with additional claps, heavy hits, and a piano arrangement during the bridge.